zwang695/alexa-skills-list/README.md

 *Alexa, open Period Tracker*

-Helps women keep track of their mentrual cycle for a better family planning.
+Helps women keep track of their menstrual cycle for a better family planning.
 Based on the Standard Days Method by Georgetown University.

 ***